-Nova Southeastern University College of Osteopathic Medicine (NSU-COM) ranks as the 10th-largest osteopathic medical school in terms of total enrollment among the 31 accredited colleges of osteopathic medicine in the United States.
+Nova Southeastern University College of Osteopathic Medicine (NSU-COM) ranks as the 10th-largest osteopathic medical school in terms of total enrollment among the 35 accredited colleges of osteopathic medicine in the United States.

-The NSU-COM student body (classes of 2016-19) is approximately 56 percent male and 44 percent female, ranging in age from 20 to 47.
+The NSU-COM student body is approximately 54 percent male and 46 percent female, ranging in age from 20 to 47.
 Ethnic minority groups represent 51.1 percent.
-Residency breaks down at 50 percent in state, 50 percent out of state, and 5 percent outside the United States.
-Accepted applicants have an average GPA of 3.53 and MCAT scores of 28 or 504.
+Residency status breaks down at 50 percent in state and 50 percent out of state.
+Accepted applicants have an average GPA of 3.6 and MCAT scores of 505.

 Through the efforts of its staff and faculty members, the college has incorporated an increasingly strong research component.
-In fiscal year 2014, NSU-COM submitted 31 grant proposals and received \$7.8 million in research funding and \$12.4 million in teaching/training support.
+In 2016, NSU-COM submitted 33 grant proposals and received \$9.9 million in research funding and \$15.1 million in teaching/training support.

 The college is home to six prestigious centers and institutes that provide vital training and support to individuals both inside and outside the NSU academic community.
-They are the Area Health Education Centers; the Institute for Disaster and Emergency Preparedness; the Florida Coastal Geriatric Resources, Education, and Training Center; the Lifelong Learning Institute; the Institute for Neuro-Immune Medicine; and the Center for Interprofessional Education and Practice.
+They are the Area Health Education Centers; the Institute for Disaster and Emergency Preparedness; the Florida Coastal Geriatric Resources, Education, and Training Center; the Lifelong Learning Institute; the Institute for Neuro-Immune Medicine; and the Center for Inter-professional Education and Practice.